bayeslife/readinglist/ToRead.md

+The paradox of choice : why more is less / Barry Schwart

 [Price Principle and the Environment](https://www.cambridge.org/core/books/price-principle-and-the-environment/2F1860B9DF74E3D1A90A858AFB81F09E) - Apparently this book describes how Bayes Rule doesnt work in a group decision making context.